What is the best way to start all over again after a long absence? My bet is on foxes.

 The abbey is famous for its large number of stone carvings untypical for a Cistercian monastery.
 You will find amusing figures of animals and fantastic creatures, knights, damsels, monks and smiling bishops carved on the piers.
 There are so many carvings that when you come again you will find something new you haven’t seen before.

-The west part of the cloister arcade is well preserved.
+The west part of the cloister arcade is reconstructed.
 You will find many lay and religious carvings there, and learn about the armor and clothing worn at the times.

 The famous ‘man with the stomach ache’.